Monlo/Monlo/README.md

 ## Hi there 👋

 👩🏽‍💻 I'm Monserrat Lopez, a Mexican economist and Data Science learner.
-My goal is to use data and technology to find innovative solutions to tackle the biggest challenges faced by society today.
+My goal is to use data and technology to tackle the biggest challenges faced by society today.

 👩🏽‍🎓 I'm currently pursuing a Master's in Data Science for Public Policy at the Hertie School and I'm a Data for Good Scholarship holder.